-- You are skinny.
-You can’t seem to gain weight fast.
+You are skinny.
+You can’t seem to gain weight.

-Have you read the tips on how to gain weight?
+Have you heard the podcast on weight gain?
 I’m going to link you to that because I want you to listen to it again (if you did) and go sign up for the weight gain eCourse that is offered.
 You’ll get a very cool 15 things you must do to gain weight ebook for free that you can print out and read.

 The information is very valuable.

 Taking protein shakes is fine except it’s got to be with real foods.
 And it only makes sense when you have figured out how many calories a day you need to gain weight and how much protein you need as well.